KIT-IAI/SDM_KITModelViewer/README.md

 The KITModelViewer is developed for the Windows® operating system and requires the following software packages from Microsoft:<br>
 [Microsoft Visual Studio C++ Redistributalbe](https://aka.ms/vs/17/release/vc_redist.x64.exe).<br>
 [Microsoft .NET Framework 4.8](https://go.microsoft.com/fwlink/?linkid=2088631).<br>
+> [!IMPORTANT]
-Make sure that these packages are installed and the latest version of the redistributables is used.
+> Make sure that these packages are installed and the latest version of the redistributables is used.

 ## How to cite